-If you’ve ever sat down at your laptop and typed ‘What are these dark spots on my skin?’ into the search bar – you’re not alone.
+If you’ve ever sat down at your laptop and typed ‘What are these dark spots on my skin?’ or ‘How do I even out my skin tone on my face?’ into the search bar – you’re not alone.

-Every year, Google searches for ‘dark spots’, ‘sun spots’, and ‘hyperpigmentation’ rise without fail between July and August, all over the world.
+Every year, Google searches for ‘how to even skin tone on face’ rise without fail between July and August, all over the world.
 But why the connection with the summer months?
-As you might have guessed from one of the names they go by, sun spots are largely connected to sun exposure – even though that’s not their only cause.
+Dark spots are usually connected with sun exposure, i.e. sun spots – even though that’s not their only cause.

-So, let’s take a look at what causes this type of pigmentation, how you can help prevent it, and how to treat dark spots on your skin.
+So, let’s take a look at what causes this type of hyperpigmentation and how to help reduce the appearance of dark spots on your face.

 Table of Contents

 - 1 What do dark spots look like?

 - 2 What causes dark spots on skin?